offbynull/offbynull.github.io/docs/data/learn/Algebra/input/input.md

 PREREQ OF NEEDING TO KNOW ABOUT REAL NUMBERS AND ARITHMETIC OPERATIONS ON THOSE REAL NUMBERS.

-TODO: continue with openstax elementary algebra, then intermediate algebra, then college algebra DO NOT DO THE PROBLEMS, JUST DO PROCESS AND TERMS
+TODO: continue with openstax elementary algebra, then intermediate algebra, then college algebra DO NOT DO THE PROBLEMS, JUST DO PROCESS AND TERMINOLOGY

 # Algorithms